lloydxeno/RSMHQ/README.md

-This repository implements steps for the following procedures:
+This repository implements the analysis for the paper: `Religion and spirituality in mental health questionnaire: scale development and validation in Canada'
+The steps are organized into code blocks as follows:

 1. Data cleaning
 2. Parallel analysis and exploratory factor analysis
 3. Graded Response Modeling: covers item selection, local dependence testing (Q3), simple vs cross-loaded model comparison, global and local fit statistics